nf-core/eager/docs/usage.md

 ```

 You need to provide an input FASTA even if you do not do any mapping (e.g.
 supplying BAM files).
-You should small decoy reference genome with pre-made
+You should supply a small decoy reference genome with pre-made
 indices, e.g. the human mtDNA genome, for the mandatory parameter `--fasta` in
 order to avoid long computational time for generating the index files of the
 reference genome.